 If you do use TP – which is perfectly fine – I beg you, please PACK IT OUT.
 No one wants to see your used toilet paper.
 I don’t know you, but I’m guessing you don’t want to contribute to turning our planet’s most beautiful places into the equivalent of a dodgy public restroom.

 Even buried toilet paper takes forever to break down and animals can dig it up.
 Just pack it out in a ziplock bag.
 Please?
+Thank you.

 Air / Drip Dry Method